 Is There Any Special Care Required For a Mouth Guard?

 - If you notice signs of wear and tear or if it starts to hurt when you put it in, make an appointment with your dentist to have it replaced immediately

 - Teens and children need to be reevaluated on a regular basis because their mouths are still growing and may need a replacement

 - Clean your mouthguard with toothpaste and a toothbrush after every use

 - Take your sports guard with you to every dental appointment so your dentist can make sure it still fits properly

 - Keep your guard in a vented case when not in use, which will keep it protected and also let it air out to lessen bacterial growth

-- Don’t put your sports guard in hot water as it could soften the guard and cause it to lose its fit
+- Don’t put your guard in hot water as it could soften and lose its snug fit

 If you have any questions about sports guards or any of the other services we offer, or if you’d like to schedule an appointment for a consultation, please don’t hesitate to get in touch with us.
 You can call us at 905-545-4833 or email us at firstname.lastname@example.org and one of our friendly, knowledgeable staff will be in touch with you soon.